gerardpslowey/python_command_line_programmes/README.md

 Subdirectories and Superdirectories
 ************************************

-There are two options for browsing directories in linux.
+There are two options for browsing directories in linux:

-- To return to the parent folder of the current folder. e.g to go from      /home/user/Documents/New   to   /home/user/Documents (Documents contains the 'New' folder)
+A) To return to the parent folder of the current folder.
+    e.g to go from      /home/user/Documents/New   to   /home/user/Documents
+    (Documents contains the 'New' folder)